Pick the best LUN size

 This would also apply to our EMC Symms with meta-volumes.

 The advantage of many, smaller LUNs is that you can spread them over many array groups and use LVM to create you volume groups (concat or RAID-0).
 This will give you the best potential performance on the back-end.
 It is not the LUN size though.
 It is the ability to distribute the I/O across many array groups.
-On Shark,
+On Shark, I would suggest that an array group has no more than 4 LUNs from the same RAID-0 volume group.

 The downside of many smaller LUNs is that you eat up internal addresses.
 If you use a LUN size of 2GB, then the maximum capacity of your Shark is 8TB (4096 x 2GB) no matter what size physical disk you use.